nssteinbrenner/triton-burner/README.md

 # triton-burner
 Identifying information has been removed from this script.
 Strings containing 'redacted' indicate information that has been removed.

+Written on Python 3.7.1

+Purpose of each file:

-triton.py - Definition of Triton class representation. tconfig.py - Reads and defines values from a config file (api keys, login info). tfunctions.py - Defines functions needed to build the Triton objects. tburner.py - Calls functions from tfunctions to build/burn the Triton objects.
+    triton.py - Definition of Triton class representation. tconfig.py - Reads and defines values from a config file (api keys, login info). tfunctions.py - Defines functions needed to build the Triton objects. tburner.py - Calls functions from tfunctions.py to build/burn the Triton objects. requirements.txt - Required Python modules to run the script.

 Config file format is as follows: